Parchet - Wood species

 forum source: woodworkerssource.com

-The technology for obtaining pressed bamboo panels follows the same steps up to the treatment, drying and sanding of the bamboo strips.
-They are then put into presses, mixed with glue and hot-pressed with very high force so that they interlock to form the panel.
-A composite material with double the density and hardness of bamboo is formed.
-If used as a large panel, the largest thickness is 20 mm, otherwise it becomes very hard and impossible to use.
-When thicknesses of 30-40 mm are achieved, the panel is cut into long pieces 10-30 cm wide.
-Bamboo flooring is made from these strips of panel.
+The technology of obtaining pressed bamboo panels follows the same steps until the bamboo strips are treated, dried and sanded.
+They are then put in presses, mixed with glue and hot-pressed with very high force so that they interlock to form the panel.
+It is basically a composite material with twice the density and hardness of bamboo.
+If it is used as a large panel, the highest thickness is 20 mm, otherwise it becomes very hard and unusable.
+When thicknesses of 30-40 mm are obtained, the panel is cut into long pieces 10-30 cm wide.
+Bamboo flooring is made from these strips.

 bamboo